sallycole/sallycole.github.io/about.md

   box + ing -> boxing

   Note that a consonant at the end of a prefix or suffix will never double.
 Only a consonant at the end of a base element may double.

+  Also note that only a vowel suffix can force consonant doubling.
+A connecting vowel letter can not force consonant doubling.

 2) With the **final e convention**, you must replace the final \<e\> in the morpheme on the left side of a join between two morphemes if the following conditions are met: